vesoft-inc/nebula/docs/get-started.md

 When `nebula` image is ready, run

-`docker run -it vesoft/nebula-graph /bin/bash`
+`docker run -it vesoft/nebula-graph:latest /bin/bash`

 to start and login the docker container.
 After login in the container, you're in the `root` directory and you should use `cd ~/nebula-graph/` to switch to the nebula home directory.

 Run `./start-all.sh` to start meta service, storage service and graph service.

+Run

-`ps -ef | grep nebula` will display the servie's running status.
+`ps -ef | grep nebula`

+to display the servie's running status.

 Please make sure the services are working.